-Artificial Streaming, also known as streaming fraud, is when an artist uses or their release is involved in artificial means to increase their stream counts.
+Artificial streaming, also known as streaming fraud or "botting," is when an artist uses artificial means to increase their stream counts, or their music is involved in such practice.

 - DO NOT PAY FOR ANY SERVICE THAT OFFERS MORE STREAMS